-- The decision to focus the project initially on a set of existing risk management models used by the industry was an important outcome for the project, and provides a strong focus for the extension of support to the sector. - A more detailed knowledge and understanding of the strengths and weaknesses of NEM modelling and planning processes, and weather and climate modelling, has facilitated a better understanding of the problem space, and has allowed for revised interpretation or scrutiny of data used in existing planning inputs. - An effort already underway to incorporate existing temperature projections from eight climate models, using statistical downscaling to produce 30-minute weather data that is analogous to the historical weather data currently used to estimate electricity demand. - The possibility of using existing temperature, rainfall, wind and solar radiation projections from eight climate models in a similar way to above. - While the above approaches will attempt to fit climate data into existing demand models, gains may be achieved by reconfiguring risk models to incorporate more information from high-resolution observational reanalysis data and, by extension, climate model projection data.
-This has been identified as an achievable early goal that will be pursued in parallel to the work above.
+- The resolution to focus the project initially on a set of existing risk management models used by the industry is an important outcome for the project and provides a strong focus to the extension of support to the sector. - A more detailed knowledge and understanding of the strengths and weaknesses of NEM modelling and planning processes, and weather and climate modelling, has facilitated a better understanding of the problem space, and has allowed for revised interpretation or scrutiny of data used in existing planning inputs. - An effort already underway to incorporate existing temperature projections from eight climate models, using statistical downscaling to produce 30-minute weather data that is analogous to the historical weather data currently used to estimate electricity demand. - The possibility of using existing temperature, rainfall, wind and solar radiation projections from eight climate models in a similar way to above. - While the above approaches will attempt to fit climate data into existing demand model data requirement-gains may be achieved by reconfiguring risk models to incorporate more information from high-resolution observational reanalysis data and, by extension, climate model projection data, and this has been identified as an achievable early goal, that will be pursued in parallel, to the work above.

-The scenario workshop also identified some non-climate factors that will confound efforts to mitigate climate risk.
-Chief among these are limitations placed on NEM asset managers by regulatory frameworks for investment, but an additional factor is the market structure of the NEM which results in lack of clarity over who 'owns' a risk .
-While the ESCI project can assist in identifying barriers to action, making recommendations on future policy settings is beyond the current scope of the project.
+The scenario workshop also identified a range of non-climate factors that will confound efforts to mitigate climate risk.
+Chief among these are limitations placed on NEM asset managers related to the cost of mitigation provisions to the consumer by the regulator (AER).
+It is likely that the ESCI project can assist in informing future policy settings around building resilience, but that is beyond the current scope of the project.